 The direction that represents the infant being born into this earth to begin a new earth walk.

-Standing in the South
+Prayer to the South

 Thank you Thunkaslia (Creator), Wankan Tanka (Great Spirit), Grandmothers, Grandfathers, Ancestors, All of our Spirit Guides and our Animal Spirit Guides for bringing us Heyoka (the Coyote) in the South.